Peperworx/pydevts/pydevts/protocol/README.md

 ### Stream

 The stream protocol type is most similar to TCP.
 You send and receive data in a connection, and then disconnect when you are done sending data.
+This is implemented on top of the message system, which already provides most of what the stream system does provide.
 ### Message

 The message protocol is the hybrid of UDP and TCP.
 The server sends a datagram, and if it does not receive an acknowledgement within a specified timeout, it sends it again.
 This is designed with the idea of delivering messages quickly without losing data.
 The message protocol is not ordered, meaning packets may not arrive in the order they were sent, and is designed for use in event systems, as well as other pseudo "fire-and-forget" systems.